 Term Description Groundwater Source Protection Zones (SPZ) SPZs are used to define areas close to drinking water sources where the risk associated with groundwater contamination is greatest.
 They are not statutory designations but do relate to distances and zones defined in legislation where certain activities are restricted.
 Gypsy and Traveller Accommodation Assessment (GTAA) An assessment looking into detailed information about local Gypsies and Travellers which aims to generate reliable estimates of future accommodation.
 Home Quality Mark (HQM) The Home Quality Mark (HQM) is a national standard for new homes, which uses a simple 5-star rating to provide impartial information from independent experts on a new home's design, construction quality and running costs.
-Homes England Homes England is the government's housing accelerator, tasked with increasing the number of new homes that are built in England, including affordable and market homes for market, sale or rent.
-It replaced the Homes and Communities Agency in January 2018.
+Homes and Communities Agency (HCA) The Homes and Communities Agency (HCA) help create successful communities by making more homes and business premises available to the residents and businesses who need them.
+The HCA also regulate social housing providers in England.
 Housing and Economic Development Needs Assessment (HEDNA) Report produced for the Leicester and Leicestershire Housing Market Area (HMA) to identify the required housing and employment growth for each Local Authority Area.
 Housing Market Area (HMA) The administrative area covered by the City Council and the District Councils in Leicestershire make up the HMA.
 Infrastructure Basic services necessary for development to take place, for example, roads, electricity, sewerage, water, education and health facilities.
 Key Centre A key centre is a settlement with a broad range of services, including doctors, schools (including secondary schools), shops and community facilities.
 Key Diagram Diagram setting out the broad spatial locations of development within the Local Plan.
 Key Employment Area An existing office park, industrial estate, or larger individual employment site of significance for future business use, that will be protected for employment generating use.
 Landscape Character Assessment (LCA) An assessment which identifies different landscape areas which have a distinct character based on a recognisable pattern of elements, including combinations of geology, landform, soils, vegetation, land use and human settlement.
 Listed Building A building of special architectural or historic interest.
 Listed buildings are graded I, II or II with grade I being the highest.
 Listing includes the interior as well as the exterior of the building, and any buildings or permanent structures within the curtilage of the Listed Building (e.g. wells within its curtilage).